timgates42/redisco/models.rst

 Model
 -----------------------------------
 The ``Model`` class is the class that will contain your object.
-It upports many different type of attributes and support custom object validation to ensure data integrity when saving.
+It supports many different type of attributes and support custom object validation to ensure data integrity when saving.

 .. autoclass:: redisco.models.Model
    :members: